jamalh110/farmville/README.md

 ## How to run:
 ### Natively (easiest option)
 ###### MacOS:
+- If you don't have cmake installed, install cmake.
+The easiest way to do so is `brew install cmake`
 - Python dependencies: PyYAML, Pillow, shortuuid.
+  - If you don't want to edit your system packages, you may create a virtual Python environment to install these packages
   - `pip install PyYAML Pillow shortuuid`
 - `./compile.sh` to compile
 - `./run.sh` to run
 - After your first build, you can use `./compile.sh skip-cugl` to speed up compilation
 ###### Windows/Linux
 - If Windows, use WSL Ubuntu 24.04
-- Install the following packages: `apt update && apt install -y libglew-dev libxext-dev freeglut3-dev uuid-dev python3-pip cmake`
+- Install the following packages: `sudo apt update && sudo apt install -y libglew-dev libxext-dev freeglut3-dev uuid-dev python3-pip cmake`
 - Python dependencies: PyYAML, Pillow, shortuuid.
+  - If you don't want to edit your system packages, you may create a virtual Python environment to install these packages
   - `pip install PyYAML Pillow shortuuid`
 - `./compile.sh` to compile
 - `./run.sh` to run